-Package A, which includes the San Pablo/Macdonald Avenue BRT, would increase 2020 transit ridership by about 12 percent compared to the 2020 No Build scenario.
-The San Pablo BRT is projected to carry about 8,700 daily West County passengers.
+Package A, which includes the San Pablo/Macdonald Avenue BRT, would increase 2020 total daily West County transit ridership by about 12 percent compared to the 2020 No Build scenario (from 45,160 to 50,530 total daily boardings).
+The San Pablo/Macdonald BRT is projected to carry about 8,660 daily West County passengers.

-The ridership increases associated with Package B (23rd Street BRT) would be about 11 percent, with the 23rd Street BRT carrying about 4,100 daily passengers.
+The ridership increases associated with Package B (23rd Street BRT) would be about 11 percent compared to the 2020 No Build scenario (from 45,160 to 50,050 total daily boardings), with the 23rd Street BRT carrying about 4,100 daily passengers.